 Our ability to deliver the EMJMD ACES+ for 2021-2023 intake will be subject to the effective management of the COVID-19 pandemic.
 We will continuously review this situation and the EMJMD ACES+ Consortium’s ability to proceed with delivery of the programme as planned.
 You will be aware that there continues to be many factors outside of our control including, but not restricted to, international travel and immigration.
 Please bear with us as we navigate the continuously changing situation.
-We will aim to send you an update as soon as we are able to regarding any changes to the delivery of the programme for this academic year.
+We will aim to send you an update as soon as we can about any changes to the delivery of the programme for this academic year.

 For further information, please refer to information and guidance on the main page of our ACES website.

 I am still studying for my undergraduate degree.
 Can I apply?